clojure-grimoire/grimoire/resources/1.6.0/clojure.core/pop!/docstring.md

 Removes the last item from a transient vector.
-Ifthe collection is empty, throws an exception.
+If the collection is empty, throws an exception.
 Returns coll